HTTP endpoints with Kafka Streams Interactive Queries

 So what are we building here?

-For the sake of the discussion, we’ll imagine a purposely trivial application: we collects words from a Kafka topic and then expose a /search endpoint that takes a word and returns its count.
+For the sake of the discussion, we’ll imagine a purposely trivial application: we collect words from a Kafka topic and then expose a /search endpoint that takes a word and returns its count.

 This requirement gives us enough to discuss the underlining architecture of this approach.